-A native of Cairo, Mohammed started his career as an engineer and worked as a consultant, providing strategic advisory services for local and international businesses.
-In Washington, DC, he has also served as a country analyst for the Peace Tech Lab at the US Institute of Peace, as a Huffington Fellow at Georgetown’s Institute for the Study of Diplomacy, and as a Junior Centennial Fellow at Georgetown’s School of Foreign Service.
+Mr. Soliman has previously served as a country analyst for the Peace Tech Lab at the US Institute of Peace, as a Huffington Fellow at the Institute for the Study of Diplomacy, and as a Junior Centennial Fellow at Georgetown’s School of Foreign Service.
+A native of Cairo, he began his career as an engineer and worked as a consultant, providing strategic advisory services for local and international businesses.

 Regions of Expertise

-Arabian Peninsula, Egypt, Iran, Sudan, North Africa, Israel
+GCC, Egypt, Iran, North Africa, Israel, and India

 Issues of Expertise

-U.S. Middle East policy, AI, Cryptocurrency, Internet of Things (IoT), Geopolitics of 5G, Information warfare, Business diplomacy, Political economy
+U.S. Middle East policy, Technology Competition, U.S.-China Compeition, AI, Cryptocurrency, Internet of Things (IoT), Geopolitics of 5G, Information warfare, Business diplomacy, and political economy